COVID-19: Info For Applicants

-We are continuing to monitor our spring visit schedule and hope to be able to offer on campus visits beginning on April 15th.
 This depends on recommendations from the Oneida County Health Department and other relevant authorities.
 Please go to our Visit Page for up to date visit information and as always check your email for updates.

 Q: Utica College was scheduled to visit my area, will they still be here?